Decorative Scissors Ideas and Tips

 When I started making scrapbooks, one of the first things that I bought was decorative scissors.
 They were reasonably priced and I figured I would be able to use them a lot.
 I was right.
 They gave me a lot of bang for the buck.
 There are lots of different companies making these scissors.
 Each of them have several different designs or patterns.

-I have seen one set of scissors where you get a handle with interchangeable blades, Helps with the storage issue
+I have seen one set of scissors where you get a handle with interchangeable blades, which helps with the storage issue.

 Types of Decorative Scissors Cuts

 There are several additional patterns that you can add to your collection